bmuller/pundit-elixir/README.md

 post = %Post{author: "Snake Plissken"}
 author = %{name: "Snake Plissken"}
 # next line is same as Pundit.can?(post, author, :edit?)
+# Pundit will just delegate to Post.Policy.edit?(post, user)
 if Pundit.edit?(post, author) do
   IO.puts("Can edit!")
 end